H-Studio logo

 2. Custom platform with integrations: A growing logistics company runs multiple legacy systems that don't communicate.
 An external team develops an integration platform with API layer, automated data flows, and an internal admin portal.

 3. Customer portal with GDPR requirements: A fintech startup needs a secure customer portal for managing sensitive financial data.
-The external team implements end-to-end encryption, role-based access control, and audit-ready logging according to GDPR requirements.
+The external team implements encryption in transit and at rest, role-based access control, and audit-oriented logging in line with GDPR.

 "An MVP developed internally in six months has the same market value as one created in six weeks with external specialists.
 The difference lies in the remaining budget for marketing, iteration, and growth."